 You can hide these menus again in the future by clicking the arrows at the top-right of the window again (though they are upward-facing when the File menus are visible) or by clicking the View menu and choosing the Compact controls option.
 (Editor’s Note – this option to compact controls has been removed in recent versions of Google Docs.)

 Now that you know about a setting that you can change if you are wondering about where did the file menu go in Google Docs, you can toggle this option on or off based on whether or not you want to see that menu.

 Our tutorial continues below with additional discussion on restoring the missing Google Docs menu toolbar.

-If you have switched to full screen mode instead, and there isn’t anything at the top of the screen, then you can exist full screen mode by right-clicking in an empty space in the window and choosing the “Exit Full Screen” option, or by pressing the Esc key on your keyboard.
+If you have switched to full screen mode instead, and there isn’t anything at the top of the screen, then you can exit full screen mode by right-clicking in an empty space in the window and choosing the “Exit Full Screen” option or by pressing the Esc key on your keyboard.

 Crossing out words in documents can be really useful.
 You can also do it in emails by following the steps in our guide on how to strikethrough in Outlook.